coverlet-coverage/coverlet/README.md

 For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+## Credits

+Part of the code is based on work done by OpenCover team https://github.com/OpenCover

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.